Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Introduction

 Finally, we empirically validate the benefits of our methodology with the downstream task of portfolio optimization.
 We show that the use of an optimal consensus posterior results in better performance of the regret of out-of-sample testing returns measured by what we call ``expected conditional mean squared error'', compared to the use of naive extreme posteriors (corresponding to focusing either using only the training part of the data for imputation or the full panel data for imputation).
-In our companion paper~\cite{ref:blanchet2021time-series}, we illustrate the framework to a special case involving the Wasserstein interpolation of these two extreme posteriors.
-We show that the many more layers of additional information to be fused result in better out-of-sample performance compared to~\cite{ref:blanchet2021time-series}.
 We demonstrate the power of our method on both simulated and real financial data, and under different practically relevant missing patterns including missing at random, dependent block missing, and missing by values.